 Glossary Term – Event

-The French established New Orleans.
+The French established Louisiana.

 The French establish Acadia in what is now Eastern Canada’s Maritime Provinces.
 Samuel de Champlain explored and claimed Huron country for France.